-If the garment is dry clean only, point out and identify the stain to your professional cleaner.
-If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
+If the stain is small and you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 When the Bacon Hits the Carpet or Cushion

 If the pork hits the carpet, remove any solids as quickly as possible.
 Immediately blot the stain with a plain white cloth or paper towel to absorb either the oil or blood.

 For oily stains from cooked pork, sprinkle the stain with cornstarch, baking soda or talcum powder to absorb the oil.
 Use a soft-bristle brush to work the powder into the carpet.
 Allow the absorbing powder to sit on the stain for at least 15 minutes and then vacuum away.